google-research-datasets/cvss/README.md

 ## Citation

-For cite this paper when referencing the CVSS corpus:
+Please cite this paper when referencing the CVSS corpus:

 ```
 @misc{jia2022cvss,